emnify/product-docs/docs/portal/organization/workspaces.md

 ## Available guides

-The following guides offer step-by-step guidance for configuring Workspaces for your organization:
+The following guides offer step-by-step guidance for configuring workspaces:

 - [Create a new workspace](/workspaces/create)
 - [Link an existing workspace](/workspaces/link)